golang/proposal/design/text/12750-localization.md

 The feature.Select struct defines a mapping of selectors to variants.
 In practice, it is created by a feature-specific, high-level wrapper.
-For the example above, such a definition may look like:
+For the above example, such a definition may look like:

 ```go
 message.SetSelect(language.French, "%s went to %s",